tdiprima/threejs-testing/Code/annotations/draw-on-image/Draw on Image.md

 scene.add(plane);
 ```

+Also, we did `{ alpha: true }` on the renderer.
+Remove it and see if it matters.

 Can you *draw* using HTML5?
 No.  Draw using a geometry.

+**Disclaimer:** You can.
+If you're loading the image using a texture.
+But then you don't see the image for some reason.
+That's why I'm here.

 Coordinates &ndash; since we're using geometries, *now* we convert the coordinates.